WorldQL/dreamlab-engine/docs/proposals/conflict-resolving-synced-values.md

 - the value itself
 - generation ID (sequential counter)
-- originator (connection ID OR undefined as a sentinel to mean 'the server')
+- source (connection ID OR undefined as a sentinel to mean 'the server')

 conflicting values must be resolved deterministically. whichever peer "wins" gets to dictate the value: